adunning/medieval-education-technology/assignments.md

 - Essay (*due 10 August*): 30%
 - Final Exam (*date to be announced*): 35%

+Please submit hard copies assignments during class: the technology of paper has the advantage of being much easier to annotate than an electronic document.
+The essay should also be submitted to Turnitin.com (sign-in information is on the Learning Portal).

 ## Class participation

 Each class will consist of an overview of its topic and a discussion of the primary source listed in the schedule.
 Participation is graded on attendance and the quality of your contributions to the class discussion.
+Some of the questions we deal with are controversial; please keep these points in mind in interacting with your peers and in your writing:

+- Ask questions and state your opinions respectfully, but do not worry about conforming to 'correct' perspectives.
+- Take the statements of others in the most charitable way possible.

 ## Term test and final exam